 Check for Restrictions

-In some areas, there are restrictions on how small you can subdivide a lot.
-The local zoning commission, the HOA, or the developer may set the restrictions.
-You’ll need to check with your local municipality to see if there are any restrictions.
+In some areas, restrictions exist on how small you can subdivide a lot.
+The local zoning commission, building department, or the previous developer may have set restrictions.
+You’ll need to check with your city and county offices to obtain any information about any restrictions.

-Most restrictions are in place to keep the area from becoming too cluttered.
+Most restrictions are in place to keep the area from becoming too cluttered and to fit the design guidelines set forth by the city or county general plan.
 If there are a lot of small lots, it can make the area seem like it’s overdeveloped.
 The restrictions help to keep the area looking nice.

 Evaluate the Market